 - NAATP members must respect patients’ rights to privacy.
 Patients’ identities must not be revealed by a treatment provider, either in the form of photographic images, video images, media coverage, or in marketing testimonials, at any time during the client’s engagement.
 Use of a patient’s identity is permitted only following the completion of treatment and only with the patient’s written informed consent.

 In special circumstances, we hire private detectives, coordinate with the judicial system, and work with broker relationships between health care providers – but it is still for that one objective.

-The single focus is to help our clients live a life free of substance abuse.
+With addiction recovery services and sober coaching, our single focus is to help our clients live a life free of substance abuse.
 We do whatever it takes.